Sean PADI Divemaster Aussie Divers Phuket

 What would I be looking for?

-Probably the first thing I would be looking for is personality, closely followed by empathy and humor.
+Probably the first thing I would be looking for is personality, closely followed by empathy and humour.

-The best scuba instructors (teachers) are not always the most knowledgeable or the experienced teachers.
+The best scuba instructors (teachers) are not always the most knowledgeable or experienced teachers.
 Learning to scuba dive can be terrifying for some students.
-Any instructor can get a good student through, the best instructors are those instructors that are able to get the most difficult students through a course.
-That takes patience, empathy, personality and sometimes humor.
+Any instructor can get a good student through, the best instructors are those instructors that can get the most difficult students through a course.
+That takes patience, empathy, personality and sometimes humour.

-A well researched application is good with an understanding in what is needed to work in that country.
+A well-researched application is good with an understanding of what is needed to work in that country.
 Better still, visit that country and speak to instructors there.
 The country of choice may not be what you think it is.

 Have Goals

-Set our your goals and plans as a dive instructor.
-If you are an OWSI, then your plans on becoming a MSDT or Staff Instructor.
-If you are Staff Instructor then you plans on becoming a Master Instructor or Course Director.
+Set out your goals and plans as a dive instructor.
+If you are an OWSI, then your plans to become an MSDT or Staff Instructor.
+If you are a Staff Instructor then you plan on becoming a Master Instructor or Course Director.

 A breakdown of what you have courses you have taught and if there are some in different languages, in what languages is helpful.